 I was reminded of the eighties watching this film.
-In fact, its unavoidable not to be.
-The exaggerated depiction of the questionable choices people made regarding fashion, and hair styles, is impossible to escape.
+In fact, it’s unavoidable not to be.
+The exaggerated depiction of the questionable choices people made regarding fashion, and hairstyles, is impossible to escape.
 There’s even a boom box on full display in one of the earliest scenes in the film.
 Also in evidence are several characters dressed up in almost comical “punk rock” style outfits, complete with safety pins piercing their flesh.
 (I did enjoy the film’s soundtrack though.)

 Directed by horror legend Dan O’Bannon, the movie is memorable for several reasons and the zombies that insatiably crave “brains, more brains” is chief among them.
-In fact the zombies are more fun to watch than the rest of the cast in this one, and the scene where the living dead charge a police barricade is one of the best in the movie.
+In fact, the zombies are more fun to watch than the rest of the cast in this one and the scene where the living dead charge a police barricade is one of the best in the movie.
 These are your fast-moving variety of zombies, who can talk and who also demonstrate an ability to think strategically.

 The trouble begins when a couple of moronic medical supply warehouse employees accidentally unseal a canister of experimental gas created by the army that was accidentally shipped to the warehouse years earlier.
-The gas has the effect of reanimating any dead thing in the vicinity and immediately animates a cadaver stored in a meat locker upstairs in the warehouse, along with several sliced-in-half-lengthwise dog cadaver specimens that are also stored there.
+The gas has the effect of reanimating any dead thing in the vicinity and immediately animates a cadaver stored in a meat locker upstairs in the warehouse, along with several sliced-in-half-lengthwise dog cadaver specimens that also get stored there.

 The finale is actually amusing.
 [SPOILER ALERT]